Company-car tax explained

-This zero per cent rate will also be retrospectively applied to pure-electric company cars registered before 6 April 2020, along with hybrid cars registered after this date that emit under 50g/km of CO2 and are capable of a pure electric range of 130 miles.
-Although at present in the UK, there is no model on sale that can meet these criteria.
+These low rates have also been retrospectively applied to electric company cars registered before 6 April 2020, along with hybrid cars registered after this date that emit under 50g/km of CO2 and are capable of a pure electric range of 130 miles (at present, there’s no hybrid model on sale in the UK that meets this criteria).

-From the 2023/24 tax year, the BiK rates will be merged to realign them once WLTP emissions testing has been fully implemented.
-Drivers of diesel-powered cars will still incur a two per cent surcharge on their company cars, with models that meet the RDE2 testing criteria being exempt.
+From the 2023/24 tax year, BiK rates are due to be merged to realign them once WLTP emissions testing has been fully implemented.
+Drivers of older diesel-powered cars will still incur a 2% surcharge on their company cars, unless they meet the latest RDE2 testing criteria, which all new cars must do.

-To help you work out what your car's BiK rate is, we’ve added the BiK rates for cars registered before 6 April 2020 and for those registered after this date.
+To help you work out what your car's BiK rate is, we’ve listed the rates for cars registered after 6 April 2020 and for those registered before this date.
 Note that company-car tax rates are updated every year, so the BiK percentage you’ll pay this year will be slightly different next year.